PowerShell/PSDesiredStateConfiguration/README.md

 ## Documentation and resources

-The documentation for `PSDesiredStateConfiguration 3.0.0-beta1` is work in progress.
-We invite the community to review and assist us as we work on building the new documentation during the platform development.
+The documentation for **PSDesiredStateConfiguration** 3.0.0-beta1 is a work-in-progress.
+We invite the community to review the documentation and assist us as we work on new documentation during the platform development.

 For more information about DSC v3, see [PowerShell Desired State Configuration Overview](https://docs.microsoft.com/en-us/powershell/dsc/overview?view=dsc-3.0)